How to Boost Your Portfolio with Top Medical Stocks Set to Beat Earnings

 When we join a positive earnings ESP with a Zacks Rank #3 (Hold) or stronger, stocks posted a positive bottom-line surprise 70% of the time.
 Plus, this system saw investors produce roughly 28% annual returns on average, according to our 10 year backtest.

 Now that we understand what the ESP is and how beneficial it can be, let's dive into a stock that currently fits the bill.
-Baxter International (BAX) earns a #3 (Hold) right now and its Most Accurate Estimate sits at $0.95 a share, just 17 days from its upcoming earnings release on October 28, 2021.
+Jazz Pharmaceuticals (JAZZ) earns a #3 (Hold) right now and its Most Accurate Estimate sits at $3.70 a share, just 19 days from its upcoming earnings release on November 1, 2021.

-BAX has an Earnings ESP figure of 1.06%, which, as explained above, is calculated by taking the percentage difference between the $0.95 Most Accurate Estimate and the Zacks Consensus Estimate of $0.94.
-Baxter International is one of just a large database of stocks with positive ESPs.
-These stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.
+By taking the percentage difference between the $3.70 Most Accurate Estimate and the $3.35 Zacks Consensus Estimate, Jazz Pharmaceuticals has an Earnings ESP of 10.3%.
+Investors should also know that JAZZ is just one of a large group of stocks with positive ESPs.
+All of these qualifying stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.

 Don't forget to head to the Earnings ESP Home Page.
 There, you'll find lots more earnings-related investing strategies to help build a winning portfolio.